 It is inevitable that during your hike you will have to use the washroom.
 If you’re on a trail that doesn’t have any place for a bathroom break, you’ll have to find one.
 Make sure you have a bag that seals so you aren’t leaving any toilet paper behind.
 Our kids think it is hilarious to pee in nature, but when you gotta go, you gotta go.
 And, when it is more than just pee, you don’t want to be carrying stink around, am I right?
 This goes for soiled diapers too, of course, double bag that!

-Hiking with children obviously changes a lot as they grow.
+Hiking with the family obviously changes a lot as they grow.
 With babies, it is a good idea to get them comfortable in their carrier before going on a long hike.
 Also, keep in mind that the child will fall asleep from all of the motion, so ensure you start your hike at a time that won’t have you up all night afterwards.
 We have hiked with Baby Bjorn and Onya baby carriers.
 Take a look at all that are available and find what works best for you.

 Our toddlers have all really embraced the dirt; only change to the spare clothes when you absolutely have to.
 On our Quarry Rock hike last summer, all our toddler wanted to do for a good thirty minutes was sit in the dirt on the path and get as dirty as he could.
 It was a warm day, so we just let him be as he was and he loved it.
 As the kids get older, some of the rules start to change.
 It begins with always staying close to us, and then graduates to within our sight.
 This rule, of course, varies to where we are hiking as well.
 They know that if they find themselves lost, to stay where they are and to blow their whistle three times until we find them.